-We estimate that the net proceeds to us of the sale of the common stock and pre-funded warrants that we are offering will be approximately \$33.3 million, based on the public offering price of \$4.00 per share of common stock and the public offering price of \$3.99 per pre-funded warrant, after deducting underwriting discounts and commissions and estimated offering expenses payable by us and excluding the proceeds, if any, from the exercise of the pre-funded warrants issued pursuant to this offering.
+We estimate that the net proceeds to us of the sale of the common stock and pre-funded warrants that we are offering will be approximately \$ million, based on the public offering price of \$ per share of common stock and the public offering price of \$ per pre-funded warrant at which we are offering such securities in this offering, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us and excluding the proceeds, if any, from the exercise of the pre-funded warrants issued pursuant to this offering.
 See "Underwriting" for additional disclosure regarding underwriting discounts and commissions and expense reimbursement.

 As of September 30, 2013, we had cash and cash equivalents of approximately \$38.7 million.
-As of December 31, 2013, we estimate that we had cash, cash equivalents and investments of approximately \$35.6 million.
+As of December 31, 2013, we also estimate that we had cash, cash equivalents and investments of approximately \$35.6 million.
 Our estimate of our cash, cash equivalents and investments as of December 31, 2013 is an estimate prepared by management in good faith based upon internal reporting and expectations as of and for the three months ended December 31, 2013.
 This estimate is preliminary, unaudited and may be revised as a result of management's further review of our results.
 We and our auditors have not completed the normal quarterly review procedures as of and for the three months ended December 31, 2013, and there can be no assurance that our final results for this quarterly period will not differ from this estimate.